A quick look at the four Maxfield Training Center proposals - Farmington Voice

 Robertson Brothers Homes

 Bloomfield Hills-based Robertson Brothers is completing residential developments on two Ferndale sites purchased from Ferndale Schools.
-This project would include 59 owner-occupied, 3-story townhomes, with options for more traditional surface parking and walkways, and a European “Woonerf” concept that replaces two city-owned parking lots between Grand River and Thomas Street with a more pedestrian-centric design with limited parking, bike racks, seating, and public art.
+This project would include 59 owner-occupied, 3-story townhomes, with options for more traditional surface parking and walkways, and a European “Woonerf” concept that replaces two city-owned parking lots between Grand River and Thomas Street with a more pedestrian-centric design that offers limited parking, bike racks, seating, and public art.
 A gondola-style trolley would replace a steep concrete staircase as a connection to Shiawassee Park.

 SDC Ventures